 Nail trims are incredibly important!
 Pet nails are very different than our nails.
 Think about this: Your pet is practically walking on them.
-You know when you can hear your pet clicking around the house?
+Do you know when you can hear your pet clicking around the house?
 You’re nodding vigorously?
 You get it.
-And if the nails are so long your pet actually is walking on them...ouch.
+And if the nails are so long your pet actually is walking on them…ouch.

 Walking on extra-long or curved nails will certainly cause pain.
 More importantly, it can also cause serious muscular and skeletal problems, since the uncomfortable way of walking changes your pet’s gait and throws off everything from his joints to his ligaments to even his spine.

 Nails can also get so long as to curl under and grow right into your pet’s sensitive paw pads.
 So much ouch.

 We know pet parents never want their fur babies to hurt.
 That’s why keeping your pet’s nails trimmed is so important to good health and happiness.
 If you’d like to do your pet’s mani-pedis yourself, we’re happy to give you tips on how to nail a nail trim.
 We’re also happy to perform nail trims on your fur baby at Eno.